 This fine mountain can be climbed on a reasonable trail (sometimes used as a 4-wheeler track) along the ridge from Cedar Cliff.
 It has a fabulous open rocky crest on the south side, about 100 vertical feet below the top, which is probably the crown jewel of the lower Craggies.
 Black Mountain College

 This mountain has an excellent jeep road/trail on its east ridge, beginning about 300 feet above the valley and continuing to the top.
 With appropriate permission, the trail can be accessed from Camp Rockmont or over disused logging roads just south of the camp.
 About 200 vertical feet below the top is an outcrop with a fine view

-A six-pointed ridge that rises about 1200 feet above Swannanoa, N.C.
-They are the bumpy ridge at the center of this photo.
-Development seems to extend fairly high on this mountain.
-No other information.
+A six-pointed ridge that rises about 1300 feet above Swannanoa, N.C.
+They are the bumpy ridge on the right in this photo

 The watershed of the North Fork (Burnett) Reservoir, representing the whole eastern flank of the Craggies as far south as Brushy Ridge, is Asheville Watershed land off limits to hiking of any kind.
 Hiking the crest, along the boundary of this restricted region, is generally ok.
 The upside of the watershed restriction is that the area has retained (or regained) its wilderness character.

 Also posted as off-limits is the watershed of Asheville's Bee Tree Reservoir, which abuts the crest of the middle Craggies in the area of the High Top of the Bee Tree and Peak 4978.
 In this area the west flank of the range is a no-trespassing area, but you should be ok on the crest or east flank.
 The keep-out signs are sometimes posted improperly to suggest the entire ridge is blocked in areas where it is not.